zlatanvasovic/dotfiles/README.md

 ### Update your fork

-If your fork is outdated, then you should update the fork.
+If your fork is outdated, then you should update it.

 ```bash
 $ git remote add upstream https://github.com/ZDroid/dotfiles